“Miracle at Modernist,” outdoor holiday pop-up bar

 FRESNO, Calif.
-(KGPE) — Christmas arrives early in downtown Fresno, in the form of an outdoor holiday pop-up bar.
+(KSEE) — Christmas arrives early in downtown Fresno, in the form of an outdoor holiday pop-up bar.

 At the Modernist craft cocktail bar, they’re calling it Miracle at Modernist.